GerryDoesStuff/YamImageProcessor/README.md

 and applies strict mypy defaults suitable for the codebase.
 Flake8 mirrors the same line length and enables `flake8-bugbear` for additional checks to keep the codebase healthy.

+## Continuous integration

+Automated checks run through [GitHub Actions](.github/workflows/ci.yml) on every push and pull request.
+The workflow provisions Python 3.10, restores a cached `.venv`, installs runtime dependencies from `requirements.txt` alongside the tooling in `requirements-dev.txt`, and runs the same quality gates that contributors use locally:

+- `black --check` ensures formatting stays consistent.
+- `flake8` enforces style and bug-finding lint rules.
+- `mypy` performs static type analysis.
+- `pytest` (with `pytest-qt`) exercises the test suite, including the Qt UI components in headless mode.

+All jobs must pass before changes are merged.
+If any command fails locally, resolve the issue before pushing to avoid blocking CI.